 Prof. Dr. Natalia Gagarina is Head of the Research Area 2 'Language Development & Multilingualism'.
-She has been an adjunct professor at Humboldt University Berlin since September 2020 and visiting professor at Uppsala University since December 2017.
+She has been an extraordinary professor at Humboldt University Berlin since September 2020 and visiting professor at Uppsala University since December 2017.
 At ZAS she is Principal Investigator of the following projects:

 She is currently working with